OneDrive/onedrive-api-docs/docs/index.md

 title: OneDrive for Developers
 localization_priority: Priority
 ---
-# OneDrive developer platform
+# OneDrive developer platform test

-Only for test

 The OneDrive developer platform provides APIs, components, and tools to connect your application to files and content across Office 365, including: